mggg/GerryChain/docs/index.rst

 ==========

 GerryChain is a library for using `Markov Chain Monte Carlo`_ methods to study the problem of political redistricting.
-It was created by the `Metric Geometry and Gerrymandering Group`_ (MGGG) in their `Voting Rights Data Institute`_ (VRDI) program.
-The project is hosted in the `MGGG/GerryChain`_ GitHub repo.
+Development of the library began during the `Voting Rights Data Institute`_ (VRDI).
+The project is hosted in the `MGGG/GerryChain`_ GitHub repository.

 .. _`Markov Chain Monte Carlo`: https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo
 .. _`Metric Geometry and Gerrymandering Group`: https://www.mggg.org/